 If you answered yes to any of the questions above, you may benefit from a referral to a pain specialist.
 Your doctor may fax all of your pertinent medical information to our office at 317.944.2070.
 We can fax referral forms to your doctor.
 Just have your doctor's office call 317.944.2891 to give us their fax number and ask for the pain clinic referral forms.

 Patients evaluated at the Pain Medicine Center at IU Health University Hospital must have a current primary care physician to coordinate their care and assist with medical management.
 A physician referral is required.
 Your primary care physician or specialist may refer you to our center.
 When a referral is requested, your referring physician will forward pertinent medical information to the pain specialists at IU Health University Hospital, prior to accepting your case.
 The physicians review your diagnoses, treatment history, any test results or other information.
-This helps them determine the best treatment plan for your specific condition, whether it is intervention or medicine.
-Once you are accepted as a clinic patient, a staff member will contact you to schedule an initial evaluation.
+This helps them determine the best treatment plan for your specific condition, which may include recommended procedures, physical therapy, or consultation with other specialists.
+Once you are accepted as a clinic patient, we will contact the referring office, and a letter will be sent to you with information to contact the call center to set up an appointment.

 Please bring the following with you to your first appointment: